Data Hosting Program

 - Documentation will be reviewed, and source lists will be examined to ensure that every new data point can be traced to a point of origin.

-- The format of the data set (e.g. unit of analysis [country-year, monad-year], file type [Excel file, Access file, flat text]) will be examined and made consistent with other data sets.
+- The format of the data set (e.g. unit of analysis [e.g., country-year, dyad-year], file type [e.g., .csv, flat text]) will be examined and made consistent with other data sets.

 - The COW Advisory Board may be routinely consulted on issues of data set structure, coding rules, case coding, and other issues that arise in the course of data set review.